-On a monthly basis, Credit Risk Management reports the Group's total credit risk exposure to the Joint Credit Risk Management Committee ("JCRMC"), which is a sub-committee of the JRMC.
+On a monthly basis, CRM reports the Group's total credit risk exposure to the EMEA Credit Risk Management Committee ("ECRMC"), which is a sub-committee of the ERMC.
 Monthly reporting includes a review of large exposures, exposures to lower rated issuers and counterparties, and exposure to higher risk industry and country sectors.
-The JCRMC escalates material matters to the JRMC.
-The JRMC is also the forum where credit policies are reviewed and finally approved.
+The ECRMC escalates material matters to the ERMC.
+The ERMC is also the forum where credit policies are reviewed and finally approved.

-In addition to the JRMC, a summary of the Group's credit risk exposure is also reported monthly to the BRC.
+In addition to the ERMC, a summary of the Group's credit risk exposure is also reported to each BRC meeting.

 Credit exposure is normally measured on a net basis i.e. by taking account of received collateral and aggregating trades with both positive and negative values provided that a legally enforceable master netting agreement has been executed that permits close-out netting.
-To mitigate derivative counterparty credit risk, the Group has Credit Support Annexes in place with the majority of its counterparties (this includes the exchange of initial margin with certain non-centrally cleared, over-the-counter derivatives counterparties for in-scope products) and guarantee arrangements in place with members of MUFG.
+To mitigate derivative counterparty credit risk, the Group has Credit Support Annexes ("CSAs") in place with the majority of its counterparties (this includes the exchange of initial margin with certain non-centrally cleared, over-the-counter derivatives counterparties for in-scope products) and guarantee arrangements in place with members of MUFG.
 Risk is managed net of these guarantees.